maiska/qubes-translated/_doc_translated/de/_doc/external/os-guides/netbsd.md

 ---
+lang: de
 layout: doc
+permalink: /de/doc/netbsd/
+ref: 71
 title: How to Create a NetBSD VM
-permalink: /de/doc/netbsd/
-lang: de
-ref: 69
+translated: 'yes'
 ---

 How to Create a NetBSD VM